jelle-vdp/laravel-shrimpcity/README.md

 # Shrimpcity

-Short description: a website for concert venue Shrimpcity built out in Laravel
+A website for concert venue Shrimpcity built out in Laravel

 ## Why this project?